kaiwan/diskled/README.md

 **1-line Summary:**
 Some laptops don't have a disk activity LED, and that just won't do!
-This project aims to reuse the an existing LED as a disk activity indicator.
+This project aims to reuse an existing LED as a disk activity indicator.

 ***NOTE !***
 Specifically coded to support a **Lenovo (IBM) Thinkpad T460** laptop; we use the Power LED \#0 as the disk activity LED.